ystskm/node-grunt-runner/README.md

 # grunt-runner, grun

 Support for executing grunt tasks.
-This module is not required CLI.
+CLI operation is not required to use.

 ## Install